rei/browserify-hash/README.md

 var bsfyHash = require( 'browserify-hash' );
 ```

-### `bsfyHash.needsRebuild(rootModule, opts)`
+### `bsfyHash.changed(entryModule, opts)`

-Returns if a module needs to be rebuilt by hashing its dependency tree and
+Returns if a bundle's source files have changed given its entry module.
+It does
-comparing it to its entry in the hash table.
-Hits return false, misses return
+this by generating and comparing a hash representing the entry module and its
-true.
+dependency tree.
+Hits return false, misses return true.

-### `bsfyHash.hash(rootModule)`
+### `bsfyHash.hash(entryModule)`

-Return an MD5 hash of a module's dependency tree.
+Return a hash representing the entry module and its dependency tree.

 ## License